itzmeanjan/ChalametPIR/README.md

 - For understanding how PIR server library crate `chalametpir_server` can be used, read [this](./chalametpir_server/README.md).
 - While for using PIR client library crate `chalametpir_client`, read [this](./chalametpir_client/README.md).

 The constant parameter `ARITY` (3 or 4) in `Server::setup` controls the type of Binary Fuse Filter used to encode the KV database, which affects size of the query vector and the encoded database dimensions, stored in-memory server-side.

+> [!IMPORTANT]
-This implementation should allow you to run PIR queries on a KV database with at max 2^42 (~4 trillion) number of entries.
+> This implementation should allow you to run PIR queries on a KV database with at max 2^42 (~4 trillion) number of entries.
+There doesn't exist any limit on how large each key or value needs to be.
+Keys and values can be of variable length.
+If values have variable length, database encoder routine pads it to the maximum value byte length present in that key-value database.

 I maintain two example binaries, implementing PIR server and client execution flow.